Synchrophasors and Synchrowaveforms for the Distribution Grid: The SoCal 28-Bus Dataset: Abstract

 \section{Abstract}

-We provide an open-access dataset of phasor \& waveform measurement units (PMUs/WMUs) of a real-world electrical distribution network.
-The network consists of diverse sets of \textit{generation resources} (including solar panels, fuel cells, natural gas generators, and utility interconnections), \textit{loads} (including large-scale electric vehicle charging, data centers, central cooling, offices), \textit{topology changes} (such as line outages and load transfers), as well as a mixture of \textit{single- and three-phase networks}.
-We describe a densely deployed PMU sensor network in a distribution grid, in which all buses with non-zero power injections are measured.
-This approach enables a range of applications such as state estimation, system identification, power flow optimization, and feedback control, several of which are discussed in this paper.
-Additionally, we provide a synchronized waveform dataset which allows the analysis of harmonics, transient events, dynamic grid impedance, and stability.
-Data collection started in 2023 while new data is generated continuously and made available online.
-A characterization of measurement error is provided.
-Finally, we provide circuit topology and parameters as a part of the dataset.
-Together, the circuit and timeseries data offer an opportunity for researchers to develop and test algorithms on a real-world system.
+This paper presents an open-access dataset of phasor and waveform measurements from a real-world operational distribution network.
+The dataset encompasses diverse generation resources (including solar panels, fuel cells, natural gas generators, and utility interconnections), loads (including large-scale electric vehicle charging, data centers, central cooling, and offices), as well as topology changes (such as line outages and load transfers).
+Coverage is dense: all buses with non-zero power injections are instrumented.
+The availability of dense synchrophasor measurements enables a range of applications, including state estimation, system identification, power flow optimization, and feedback control.
+Additionally, the dataset includes synchronized waveforms, which enable the analysis of harmonics, sub-cycle events, dynamic grid impedance, and fast-timescale stability.
+Finally, the dataset provides time-varying circuit topology and parameters.
+Data collection began in 2023, and new data is generated continuously and made available online.